Air filter: History

+Performance

-Clogged or dirty cabin air filters can significantly reduce airflow from the cabin vents, as well as introduce allergens into the cabin air stream.
+Clogged or dirty cabin air filters can reduce airflow available to the cabin vents, as well as introduce allergens into the cabin air stream.
 Since the cabin air temperature depends upon the flow rate of the air passing through the heater core, the evaporator, or both, clogged filters can greatly reduce the effectiveness and performance of the vehicle's air conditioning and heating systems.

-Some cabin air filters perform poorly, and some cabin air filter manufacturers do not print a minimum efficiency reporting value (MERV) filter rating on their cabin air filters.
+At the point of retail to the consumer, cabin air filter suppliers do not share performance testing characteristics listed below.
+However, some cabin air filter manufacturers do print a minimum efficiency reporting value (MERV) filter rating or cite N95 (however disclaim any NIOSH compliance) on their cabin air filter retail boxes.

+Air filters may combine up to five layers or more to achieve the desired MERV performance levels, at the expense of increased pressure drop for each additional layer added that may reduce the overall effectiveness and performance of the vehicle's air conditioning and heating systems if the blower motor is not capable of maintaining the airflow across the heat exchangers of the baseline designed air filter by increasing speed (and power).

+Pleat spacing (inversely pleat count) of air filter media is inversely proportional to filtration efficiency.

+Airflow and pressure drop of air filter media is inversely proportional to filtration efficiency.

+Construction

+Air filters are constructed in various geometries and configurations, depending on the required airflow, filtration efficiency, pressure drop, and installation constraints.